nclundsten/LuceneSearch/README.md

 - run composer update
 - NOTE: default storage location for indexes is /dev/shm
 - use temp route of /search/build-index to build an index from the example mapper data (this will be replaced later)
+- use /search to search! (there are only 3 results, which happen to be text.. "foo", "bar", "baz")

 How to Use:
 - build your own mapper that implements the same interfaces as the example mapper, configure the index/search services in servicemanager